 To be honest, I didn’t notice any difference at all for at least two weeks.
 I would be lying if I said I wasn’t starting to question the whole endeavor, but I had promised to take them for 30 days, so I carried on regardless of my impulse that this was a waste of time.

 Something happened, though, in the third week.
-It wasn’t a big ‘EUREKA’ moment, but it was significant.
-I suddenly realized that I was starting to get a bit more work done.
-Articles that had been taking me a full day to complete were now being done just after lunch.
+It wasn’t a big ‘EUREKA’ moment, but it was rather significant.
+I suddenly realized that I was starting to get through more work, more easily.
+Articles that had been taking me a full day to complete were now being done within a few hours.
 By Friday, I only had enough work for half a day, so I took my wife out for a meal.

 Does Prevagen Work?

 This is the ultimate question, right?
-Regardless of all the theories and our anecdotal evidence, what we all want to know is whether it will help improve our cognitive function and can it really help reverse age related memory loss?
+Regardless of all the theories and our anecdotal evidence, what we all want to know is whether it will help improve our cognitive function, and it it can really help reverse age-related memory loss.

-I know, probably not what you came here for, but we can’t give you a definitive answer I’m afraid.
-The very nature of nootropics means that they will all have a slightly different impact on different people, and as it is a relatively new industry, there just isn’t enough independent research going on to verify the claims that these companies make.
+I know, probably not what you came here for, but we can’t give you a definitive answer, I’m afraid.
+The very nature of nootropics means that they will all have a slightly different impact on different people, and as it is a relatively new industry, there just isn’t enough independent research here to verify the claims made.

 However, in our trial, Prevagen did have an impact.
 It wasn’t a clinical test, but anecdotally, we have a somewhat positive review here.
 Of course, one of the benefits of Prevagen is supposed to be long-term brain health, and we aren’t going to find that out in a 30-day trial.